-- The data describing alcohol and drug related harms is accessed from Turning Point website.
+Data describing alcohol and drug-related harms is accessed from the Turning Point website.
 This is a public data site and can be accessed at any time.

-Police Officers have the power to move a person on if they believe on reasonable grounds that the person is, or is likely to:
+Victoria Police have the power to move a person on if they believe on reasonable grounds that the person is, or is likely to:

 - breach the peace